Birkbeck/nlp-coursework-2024-25-chrrr007/README.md

 General note:
-I decided to create a new "test.py" document to develop my code to start from a blank page aand copy the provided starter code snippets in order as needed.
+I decided to create a new "test.py" document to develop my code to start from a blank page and copy the provided starter code snippets in order as needed.
 This appeared cleaner and allowed me to keep the starter code and cleary mark developed parts as done.
 The commit history will show on the test.py, rather than on the PartOne.py.
 Once all code is developed I am planning on renaming the test.py to PartOne.py